 Be sure to tell your doctor about any medications, prescription or otherwise, you currently take.
 They may affect the results of this test.

 An RSV test may be done in several different ways.
-All of them are quick, painless, and considered highly effective in diagnosing the presence of the virus:
+All of them are quick, painless, and considered in diagnosing the presence of the virus:

 - Nasal aspirate.
 Your doctor uses a suction device to take out a sample of your nasal secretions to test for the presence of the virus.